2013 Audi Q7 Performance

-Reviewers say that the Audi Q7 is a capable performer.
-Its handling gets mixed reviews, with some critics saying that the Q7’s substantial weight erodes from its handling ability and others saying it handles well.
+The 2013 Audi Q7's handling gets mixed reviews, with some critics saying that the Q7’s substantial weight hurts its handling ability, and others saying it handles well.
 However, most agree that it feels comfortable over rougher road surfaces.
 They say all of the available engines have sufficient power, but the optional gas and diesel engines make the Q7 feel faster.

 - "But there are no compromises on powertrains: two brilliant 3.0-liter V6s - supercharged gasoline and turbodiesel - work with an 8-speed automatic and Audi's signature quattro all-wheel drive (AWD) to move the big vehicle around smartly yet efficiently, in any weather, on any road." -- Kelley Blue Book

 - "On a recent trip to Munich, we pounded the autobahn in the new Q7 and found nothing lacking." -- Car and Driver (2011)

 - "Dynamically the Q7 is an elephant in ballet shoes.
 Unwieldy looking, but surprisingly light on its feet.
 In Munich city traffic it drives small, easily squeezing through narrow country lanes and urban byways." -- Motor Trend (2011)